newjersey/innovation.nj.gov/content/_projects/ai-assistant.md

 ### Impact \+ Metrics

 * New Jersey is one of the first States in the nation to provide State employees with a safe environment to responsibly leverage AI tools to transform government services.
-* State departments and agencies have already begun using generative AI in limited cases to improve services.
-Working with the Department of Labor, OOI has used AI to help rewrite emails in plain language and residents have been responding 35% faster as a result.
+* State departments and agencies have begun using generative AI in some cases to improve services.
+For example, working with the Department of Labor, OOI has used AI to help rewrite emails in plain language and residents have been responding 35% faster as a result.
 * At the ANCHOR property tax program call center, the New Jersey Division of Taxation has been using AI tools to analyze calls to generate better self-service menu options, so residents can find what they need without waiting on hold to speak to an agent, leading to a 50% increase in the number of successfully resolved calls.
-* Since the July 2024 launch, more than 14,000 \- about 20% \- of State employees are actively using the AI Assistant – including teams at several State agencies that are regularly using it to help draft content and analyze user feedback.
-Their satisfaction with the tool is over 80%.
+* Since the July 2024 launch, about 15,000 State employees \- about 20% of the executive branch workforce \- have used the AI Assistant, including teams at several State agencies that are regularly using it to help draft content and analyze user feedback.
+The tool has been used over half-a-million times as of July 2025.
+Satisfaction with the tool is over 80%.
+* Since the tool was built in-house, the cost has been only about $1 per user per month, versus about $20 per user per month for off-the-shelf commercial licenses.
+Savings are estimated at millions of dollars in the first year.

 ### Status